臨済宗 • 祖的山 光林禅寺

 If you are interested in exploring the opportunity of Buddhist monastic life (and to see our annual and daily monastic schedules), please read this information.
 Then, contact us for a residence application.

 There are two types of Rinzai Zen ordination conferred in our community: monastic (shukke tokudo) and lay (nyudo).

 The former is the traditional Rinzai Zen ordination.
-It generally requires a minimum period of residential practice at the monastery.
-The latter is for senior lay practitioners in our community wishing to express a fuller commitment to the Zen path, and to mentor others, while still fulfilling existing family and career obligations.
-Nyudo ordination does not require a period of monastic residence or the wearing of robes.
-(Note: neither of these is jukai, taking refuge in the Three Treasures and receiving the five lay precepts (also called zaike tokudo), which is available to almost anyone.
-Please inquire).
+It generally requires a minimum period of residential practice at the monastery, and includes training in teaching, ministerial and ceremonial duties.
+The latter is for senior lay practitioners in our community wishing to express a fuller commitment to the Zen path while still fulfilling existing family and career obligations; nyudo ordination does not require monastic residence or the wearing of robes.
+(Note: neither of these is jukai, taking refuge in the Three Treasures and receiving the five lay precepts - also called zaike tokudo - which is available to almost anyone.)

-Korinji welcomes visitors with a sincere interest in the Buddhist path.
+Korinji welcomes visitors with a sincere interest in Zen Buddhist practice.
 Because of our busy schedule we cannot accept visitors without an appointment, so please contact us to confirm and receive directions.

 Persons wishing to be guests at the monastery outside of formal retreat times in order to experience our life may also be able to do so; please inquire.

 Korinji is an inclusive community welcoming all regardless of age, race, color, ethnicity, national origin, religion, sex, gender identity or expression, sexual orientation, disability, or socioeconomic status.

 Due to its natural terrain limitations and distance from available parking facilities, Korinji Monastery is not currently able to accommodate residents or guests using wheelchairs or those unable to navigate steep slopes and stairways